emeka789/ActiveDirectoryHL/README.md

-# Active Directory Simulation using Vmware
+# Active Directory IAM Lifecycle Simulation & Automation using Powershell
 ![Copy of Log ana](https://github.com/emeka789/ActiveDirectoryHL/assets/99328320/dd1d99dc-b7b0-44c5-88e1-c6b6a661fe03)
-## Summary
+## 🎯 Summary
-The objective of this project was to create a secure enterprise network where user identity, access control, and centralized management are implemented and automated.
-This was done by configuring VMware to simulate a corporate environment consisting of client machines (Win 10), a Windows domain controller hosting Active Directory, as well as other network services needed to segment the network (NAT/RAS, DNS, DHCP).
-To simulate a real-world identity workload, I used a PowerShell script that generated 1,000 realistic user accounts w/ associated credentials.
-Active directory was then used to create organizational units (OU), group policies (GP), and security groups (SG) to structure, centralize, and manage user accounts, computers, and other network resources within the simulated corporate environment.
+The goal of the porject is to build a virtual lab using VMware and Windows Server to simulate an enterprise IT environment.
+This was done by configuring client machines (Win 10), a domain controller hosting Active Directory, and other network services needed to segment the network (NAT/RAS, DNS, DHCP).
+Active directory was then used to create organizational units (OU), group policies (GP), and security groups (SG) to structure, centralize, and manage user accounts and other network resources.

-## Tools and Technologies Used
+## 🛠️ Tools and Technologies Used
 - Vmware
 - Windows Server 2019
 - Client Machine (Windows 10)
 - Active Directory
 - Active Directory Domain Services
-- Domain Naming System (DNS)
-- Dynamic Host Configuration Protocol (DHCP)
-- Network Address Translation (NAT)
 - Powershell
-- File and Storage Services

 ## 🖥️ Step 1: Create Virtual Machine
 #### 1.1 Create New Virtual machine